STAY TUNED TO THE PAGE FOR ENROLLMENT FOR OUR 2016 TEAM!

 Pete Webber is a veteran cycling expert with more than 25 years experience in all types of riding.
 He’s a full-time cycling coach and multi-time cyclocross National Champion.
 Pete’s been a member of the Boulder Cycle Sport Team since its inception and is a key leader of Boulder’s cycling community.

-Kristin Weber started her cycling career as a Schwinn Homegrown Mountain Bike team member in 90′s and then segued that into a lengthy career as a Luna Chix Mountain Bike Ambassador in the early 2000s where she spent years teaching mountain bike skills to women while doing philanthropic work for the Breast Cancer Fund.
-Cyclocross captured her imagination and proved to highlight her skills as a mountain biker and runner and she was two silver medals at the 2012 and 2013 Cyclocross Masters World Championships as well as podium spots at the ’12 and ’13 Cyclocross National Championships.
+Kristin Weber started her cycling career as a Schwinn Homegrown Mountain Bike team member in 90’s and then segued that into a lengthy career as a Luna Chix Mountain Bike Ambassador in the early 2000s where she spent years teaching mountain bike skills to women while doing philanthropic work for the Breast Cancer Fund.
+Cyclocross captured her imagination and proved to highlight her skills as a mountain biker and runner and is now the reigning 2014 National Champion!
 Kristin loves to evangelize all things ‘cross and is especially excited to get more women involved in the sport.
 She is a mom of three young cyclists, a wife and runs here own graphic design business.

 Greg Keller is a veteran of the world of cyclocross, entering his 18th season of competing in the sport he consistently teaches and evangelizes.
 Greg’s focus is on the extremely competitive Elite Masters fields in Colorado and at select events across the nation.
 He has represented the United States at the Master’s World Cyclocross Championships in 2008 in Europe and 2013 in the US and various National Championships throughout his career.
 His greatest emphasis is now on youth development in the sport as a lead coach for Boulder Junior Cycling and a teacher to newcomers for the last decade, providing clinics, instruction and mentoring.
 He is also widely know as “Mud and Cowbells”, the site he created in 2006 to speak his mind and his passion for the sport of cyclocross.
 Greg returns for the 4th year as a Boulder Cycle Sport Ambassador.